drashland/drash/paladin/README.md

 ## Configuration

-Armor has a list of default headers it will set, when `Armor` is called with no arguments, but you can override these.
+Paladin has a list of default headers it will set, when `Paladin` is called with no arguments, but you can override these.

 ### `X-XSS-Protection`